apache/opendal/examples/rust/02-async-io/README.md

 tokio = { version = "1", features = ["full"] }
 ```

-The syntex is different from what we used before:
+The syntax is different from what we used before:

 ```diff
 - tokio = "1"